mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * otherwise will use existing VS Code session
 * reopens last set of tabs when restarted

+## Code Hints

+* look for light bulb icon or an ellipsis below code
+* hover over to see hint

 ## Color Themes

 * default is "Dark+"